A self-hosted runner is a system that you deploy and manage to execute jobs from GitHub Actions on GitHub.

 Self-hosted runners:

 - Give you more control of hardware, operating system, and software tools than GitHub-hosted runners provide.
+Be aware that you are responsible for updating the operating system and all other software.

 - Are free to use with GitHub Actions, but you are responsible for the cost of maintaining your runner machines.